How to Personalize Your Website's Design and UX for Better Engagement

 Source: Freepik

 Your website’s landing page is an asset where first impressions are made.
-Tailoring these pages to reflect how visitors found you can greatly increase your engagement.
+Tailoring these pages to reflect how visitors found you can greatly increase engagement.

 This means adjusting content based on the specific ad or link that brought them, their location or language preferences, and any previous interactions they’ve had with your brand.